Frank Thompson

 He is one of seven federal politicians who were convicted in the Abscam case in 1980.
 As a result, he resigned from Congress and served two years in prison.

 Life and career

 Thompson was born in Trenton, New Jersey.
 He attended Wake Forest University, from which he earned a degree in law from the Wake Forest University School of Law.

 Following the outbreak of World War II, Thompson put his legal career on hold to serve in the United States Navy.
 From 1941 to 1948 Thompson was on active duty.
 He received three combat decorations for distinguished service at Iwo Jima and Okinawa.
 After a few years of practicing law, Thompson returned to the military and from August 1950 to January 1952, commanded the United States Navy Reserve Battalion 4-68 completing a seventeen-month tour of active duty, on the staff of the commander, Eastern Sea Frontier.

-Between 1950 and 1954, he was a member of the New Jersey General Assembly, serving as minority leader during his second term.
+Between 1950 and 1954, he was a member of the New Jersey General Assembly from Mercer County, serving as minority leader during his second term.